d2s/Documentation/docs/DIYNAS.md

 ### Why backup

 For me, backup is very important.
-And do backup to several locations and keep the backups in the different locations synchronised.
+And do backup to several locations and keep the backups in the different locations synchronized.
 Not loosing data is the obvious reason for doing backup.
 There are several ways to "loose" data.
 Disk crash is one.
 Highjacking by ransomware another.
 A **restore** of data is a cheap solution if either of the them occurs.

 ### Backup by using rsync

-The rsync utility is avaliiable on most OS plattforms.
+The rsync utility is available on most OS platforms.
 It has been around for some time and it is rock solid and very effective.
 See also [How to Use RsyncOSX](HowtoUseRsyncOSX.md) about rsync and RsyncOSX.

 ## Encrypt sensitive information